AenonDynamics/thor-firewall/README.md

 Tested with:

-* Debian Jessie
-* Debian Stretch
+* Debian Jessie/Stretch/Buster
-* OpenWRT 18.06
+* OpenWRT 18/19

 ## Contribution ##

 The **.deb** package is automatically generated via a **Continuous Delivery Pipeline** - please do not build packages manually!

 ## License ##
-THOR-FIREWALL is OpenSource and licensed under the Terms of [The MIT License (X11)](http://opensource.org/licenses/MIT) - your're welcome to contribute
+THOR-FIREWALL is OpenSource and licensed under the Terms of [Mozilla Public License 2.0 (MPL-2.0)](http://opensource.org/licenses/MPL-2.0) - your're welcome to contribute